kennygrant/bestiary/time.md

     }
 ```

-The results will be unpredictable and depend on the day chosen and the number of days in the end month.
-If the number of days of the start month and the end month do not match, results will be unexpected.
-This is important if your users expect to add 9 months and 1 day to a given date to conform with accounting rules for example - typically this means 9 calendar months without rollover.
+The results will be unpredictable and depend on the day chosen and the number of days in the target month.
+If the number of days of the start month and the end month do not match, results can be unexpected.
+This is important if your users expect to add 9 months and 1 day to a given date to conform with accounting rules for example - typically this means 9 calendar months without rollover and then 1 day to be added.
 There is no way round this except writing your own code to handle adding months in a more predictable way.
-I have a solution to this but the margin is too small to contain it.

 ## Time Zones